tricinel/angular-sequoia/README.md

 </div>
 ```

-You can ignore the `vm.template` as long as your nodes conform to the _id, nodes, title template.
+You can ignore the `vm.template` as long as your nodes conform to the default template (which you can find here: [default template](./src/sequoia.constants.js)).
 Otherwise, just pass it through.

 ```javascript
 vm.template = {